 The Ministry of Education Youth and Sport (MoEYS) has developed its Information and Communication Technology Education Plan and has integrated it into a national curriculum for students from grade 4 to grade 12.
 For its first phase of the program, MoEYS has partnered with Kampuchea Action for Primary Education (KAPE) and InSTEDD iLab Southeast Asia to pilot a computer training curriculum for students in grade 7 to grade 11 at four NGS schools.
 NGS Preah Sisowath High School began in October 2018 while the other three high schools (Prek Leap, Prek Anhjanh and Kampong Cham High School) start in mid-October 2018.

-To secure the sustainability of the entire program, the core team focuses on Training to Trainers (TOT) from those 4 NGS, because they are the one to pass on the knowledge to more students and with that, the positive impact is believed to be expanded into a large scale for long term.
+InSTEDD, who is in charge of building curriculum has adopted lessons from cord.org, a nonprofit dedicated to expanding access to computer science in schools and increasing participation by women and underrepresented youth.
+To secure the sustainability of the entire program, the core team focuses on Training to Trainers (TOT) from those 4 NGS , because they are the one to pass on the knowledge to more students and with that, the positive impact is believed to be expanded into a large scale for long term.

 “The participation of InSTEDD iLab Southeast Asia has taken the Information Technology curriculum to a whole new level,” said Chim Chanda, a computer instructor at Preah Sisowath High School.
-According to Chanda, the new curriculum is helping students broaden their problem-solving skills, and allowing for creativity as they create websites and games, for example.
+According to Chanda, the new curriculum adopted from code.org by InSTEDD is helping students broaden their problem-solving skills, and allowing for creativity as they create websites and games, for example.

 Currently, there are 12 teachers like Chanda who are undergoing intensive IT training from the InSTEDD iLab Southeast Asia team, to better ensure a quality technical education to the 2,431 students attending the 4 NGS schools.